-The Company is a private company limited by share capital, incorporated and domiciled in Cayman Islands and is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group").
+The Company is a private company limited by share capital, incorporated and domiciled in Cayman Islands and is part of the Northern Powergrid Holdings Company and its subsidiaries group of companies (the "Northern Powergrid Group").

 The address of its registered office is P O Box 309, Ugland House, South Church Street, George Town, Grand Cayman.